logto-io/docs/docs/docs/recipes/rbac/manage-permissions-and-roles.md

 Permissions are set **in the API resource level**.
 Navigate to the "API resources" tab, click the API resource you want to manage, and then go to the "Permissions" tab.

 To create a new permission, click the "Create permission" button in the top right corner.
 It's important to provide a name and details for the permission, as it will make it easier to identify and manage permissions.
+After the creation, you will be directed to the detail page.
+To delete or edit a permission, click the three dot icon in the very right of the row.

 ![Manage permissions](./assets/manage-permissions.webp)

-To delete a permission, click the trash bin icon in the very right of the row.

 ## Manage roles